Learning that you have cancer can be overwhelming. But statistics show positive survival rates for those with chronic myeloid leukemia.

 But new drugs to combat CML are being developed and tested very quickly, increasing the likelihood that future survival rates may be higher.

 Most people with CML remain in the chronic phase.
 In some cases, people who do not receive effective treatment or don’t respond well to treatment will move to the accelerated or blastic phase.
-Prognosis during these phases depends on which treatments they have already tried, and which treatments their bodies can tolerate.
+Outlook during these phases depends on which treatments they have already tried and which treatments their bodies can tolerate.

 In the accelerated phase, survival rates vary widely according to treatment.
 If the person responds well to TKIs, rates are nearly as good as for those in the chronic phase.

-Overall, survival rates for those in the blastic phase hover below 10 percent.
-The best chance for survival involves using drugs to get the person back into the chronic phase, and then trying a stem cell transplant.
+Overall, survival rates for those in the blastic phase hover below 20 percent.
+The best chance for survival involves using drugs to get the person back into the chronic phase and then trying a stem cell transplant.